-Our right of reimbursement is not subject to reduction for attorney's fees under the "common fund" doctrine without our written consent.
+Our right of reimbursement is not subject to reduction for attorney's fees under the "common fund" or any other doctrine.
 We are entitled to be reimbursed for 100% of the benefits we paid on account of the injuries or illness unless we agree in writing to accept a lesser amount.

-We enforce this right of reimbursement by asserting a first priority lien against any and all recoveries you receive by court order or out-of-court settlement, insurance or benefit program claims, or otherwise, without regard to how it is characterized (for example as "pain and suffering"), designated, or apportioned.
+We enforce this right of reimbursement by asserting a first priority lien against any and all recoveries you receive by court order or out-of-court settlement, insurance or benefit program claims, or otherwise, regardless of whether medical benefits are specifically designated in the recovery and without regard to how it is characterized (for example as "pain and suffering"), designated, or apportioned.
 Our subrogation or reimbursement interest shall be paid from the recovery you receive before any of the rights of any other parties are paid.

-You must cooperate with our enforcement of our right of reimbursement by:
+You agree to cooperate with our enforcement of our right of reimbursement by:

-- telling us promptly whenever you have filed a claim for compensation resulting from an accidental injury or illness and responding to our questionnaires; - pursuing recovery of our benefit payments from the third party or available insurance company; - accepting our lien for the full amount of our benefit payments; - signing our Reimbursement Agreement when requested to do so; - agreeing to assign any proceeds or rights to proceeds from third party claims or any insurance to us;
+• telling us promptly whenever you have filed a claim for compensation resulting from an accidental injury or illness and responding to our questionnaires;

-- keeping us advised of the claim's status; - agreeing and authorizing us to communicate directly with any relevant insurance carrier regarding the claim related to your injury or illness; - advising us of any recoveries you obtain, whether by insurance claim, settlement or court order, and: - agreeing that you or your legal representative will hold any funds from settlement or judgment in trust until you have verified our lien amount, and reimbursed us out of any recovery received to the full extent of our reimbursement right.
+- pursuing recovery of our benefit payments from the third party or available insurance company; - accepting our lien for the full amount of our benefit payments; - signing our Reimbursement Agreement when requested to do so; - agreeing to assign any proceeds or rights to proceeds from third party claims or any insurance to us; - keeping us advised of the claim's status; - agreeing and authorizing us to communicate directly with any relevant insurance carrier regarding the claim related to your injury or illness; - advising us of any recoveries you obtain, whether by insurance claim, settlement or court order, and: - agreeing that you or your legal representative will hold any funds from settlement or judgment in trust until you have verified our lien amount, and reimbursed us out of any recovery received to the full extent of our reimbursement right.

-You further agree to cooperate fully with us in the event we exercise our subrogation right.
+We also expect you to fully cooperate with us in the event we exercise our subrogation right.